Indirect unvented cylinders – Unvented hot water cylinders

 Indirect unvented water cylinders require an external source of heating, normally a gas boiler, heat pump or an oil boiler, for example.
 This warm water then circulates via a stainless steel heat exchanger coil in the water cylinder, heating the surrounding domestic water without mixing with it.
 Thus, the term “indirect” water heating.

-Thus, the term ” direct unvented cylinders” / direct unvented cylinder
+Thus, the term mains pressure ” direct unvented cylinders” / direct unvented cylinder

 We do an extensive range of this type of direct unvented cylinders on this dedicated webpage – direct unvented cylinder